boazbk/crypto/lec_24_policy.md

 Her family believes that the clues to her murderer's identity could be found in her iPhone, but since it is locked they have no way of extracting this information.
 One can imagine other cases as well.
 Recently a mother found her kidnapped daughter using the [Find my iPhone](http://www.nbcnews.com/news/us-news/find-my-iphone-icloud-lead-cops-kidnapped-teen-n521486) procedure.
-It is not hard to concieve of a case where unlocking a phone is the key to saving someone's life.
+It is not hard to conceive of a case where unlocking a phone is the key to saving someone's life.
 Would such cases change your view of the above questions?

 ### Juniper backdoor case and the OPM break-in